faierbol/cinstagram/README.md

 ## Introduction

 Cinstagram is a fully fledged instagram.com clone.
 The support for IOS and Android will come in the future.
-Remember, this is just a clone and Instagram is a registered trademark of Instagram Inc. All of the static assets have been created by me and not copied from the Instagram Inc. I am just cloning the functionality of the site to improve my understanding of large web application.
+Remember, this is just a clone and Instagram is a registered trademark of Instagram Inc. All of the static assets have been created by me and not copied from the Instagram Inc. I am just cloning the functionality of the site to improve my understanding of how large web applications work under the hood.

 ## Screenshots